Tokazama/AxisIndices.jl/docs/src/traits.md

 # Axis Traits

+!!! warning "CORRECT THIS SECTION"
+    This section is wrong and needs to be completely rewritten.

 # Indexing Traits

 At its core, AxisIndices relies on a small change in processing indexing, permitting its unique abilities.